sparktsang/my-utils/README.md

 ### 3. AI Studio JSON Converter
 A specialized tool for extracting conversation history from **Google AI Studio** export files.
-- **The Problem:** AI Studio exports are complex JSON files mixed with internal "thought processes" and metadata.
+- **The Problem:** AI Studio exports are complex JSON files mixed with metadata.
 They are unreadable to humans, and surprisingly, **no existing online tool** handles this conversion simply.
-- **The Solution:** Just **drag and drop** the raw JSON file (even without a file extension).
-The app instantly parses the structure, filters out hidden internal thoughts (`isThought: true`), and outputs a clean, readable Markdown conversation log.
+- **The Solution:** Just drop the raw JSON file (even without a file extension).
+The app instantly parses the structure and outputs a clean, readable Markdown conversation log.
 - **Logic:** Implements the exact extraction logic used in Python data pipelines but runs instantly in your browser.

 ---